 Deconstruction isn't just for food.
 This industrial bathroom by from [in] form exposes the underside of the sink and uses reclaimed wood to build a counter around it.
 The use of two copper pipes to mix the hot and cold water also exposes the "innards" of this bathroom: yes, they do come from separate pipes.

 Note the industrial-style matte black mirror with a slightly eroded tube, which completes the look.Continue to 5 of 14 below.

 Minimal Bathroom With DIY Light Fixture

 The genius of this bathroom by Erin Martin Design is that it integrates DIY elements as if they were exclusive designer items.
-The light fixtures is made out of a large piece of wood with several branching directions.
+The light fixtures are made out of a large piece of wood with several branching directions.
 A lightbulb was added at each end, while the wiring is laid out inside the hollowed-out wood.